connerkup/bi-portfolio/docs/TESTING_GUIDE.md

-# Testing Guide for PackagingCo Insights
+# Testing Guide for EcoMetrics Insights

-This document provides a comprehensive guide to the testing implementation for the PackagingCo Insights project.
+This document provides a comprehensive guide to the testing implementation for the EcoMetrics Insights project.

 ## Overview